-Our success will depend on our ability to partner or sub-license our SMaRT Replacement Therapy and MU1140-S product candidates and their subsequent successful commercialization.
+Our success will depend on our ability to partner or sub-license our MU1140 or other antibiotic product candidates and Replacement Therapy product candidate and their subsequent successful commercialization.

-Our SMaRT Replacement Therapy and MU1140-S product candidates are both in early stage development and will require partners with deep financial resources to continue the development of each of these products to commercialization.
+Our MU1140 and other antibiotic product candidates, Replacement Therapy and other product candidates are in early stage development and will require partners with substantial financial resources to continue the development of each of these products to commercialization.
 In addition, none of these product candidates have received regulatory approval in any jurisdiction and they may never receive approval or, if approvals are obtained, may never be commercialized successfully.
-We are currently conducting a second Phase 1 clinical trial to examine the safety and genetic stability of an attenuated version of the SMaRT strain in humans.
-Currently our clinical trials for our SMaRT Replacement Therapy product candidate are ongoing.
+We recently determined to cease pursuit of our second Phase 1 clinical trial to examine the safety and genetic stability of an attenuated version of the SMaRT strain in humans.
+There can be no assurance that a new clinical trial for our SMaRT Replacement Therapy product candidate will be commenced, by us in the future or that we will be able to establish a partner relationship or sublicense our Replacement Therapy technology for future development.
 In addition, we do not know whether any of our clinical trials will be successful or can be completed within our current expected budget.
-For our MU1140-S product candidate, we have performed extensive preclinical testing using native MU1140 and expect to pursue the preclinical testing of MU1140-S, including in vitro and animal models, during 2012.
-Even if we are able to partner and conduct successful clinical trials or the required regulatory approvals are obtained, we may never be able to generate significant revenues from our SMaRT Replacement Therapy and MU1140-S product candidates.
-If our SMaRT Replacement Therapy or MU1140-S product candidates are unsuccessful, we may be unable to generate sufficient revenues to sustain and grow our business, and our business, financial condition and results of operations will be materially adversely affected.
+For our MU1140 and other antibiotic product candidates, we have performed extensive preclinical testing using native MU1140 and expect to continue to pursue the preclinical testing of our MU1140 and other antibiotic product candidates during 2013.
+Even if we are able to partner and conduct successful clinical trials or the required regulatory approvals are obtained, we may never be able to generate significant revenues from our MU1140 or other antibiotic product candidates or other product candidates are unsuccessful, we may be unable to generate sufficient revenues to sustain and grow our business, financial condition and results of operations will be materially adversely affected.